Palazzo del Governatore.

 c) Police Headquarters.

-The simplicity is recognizable already in his early (1934) Aquarium building; but his later creations (the Puccini Theatre, the Town Hall, and the church of San Francisco) tend ineluctably toward the military in spirit.
-It was in this later period that a number of di Fausto’s earlier buildings "renovated" to a new austere form.💔
+The simplicity is already recognizable in his early (1934) aquarium building.
+Still, his later creations (the Puccini Theatre, the Town Hall, and the church of San Francisco) tend ineluctably toward the military in spirit.
+Several of Di Fausto’s earlier buildings were "renovated" to a new austere form in this later period. 💔

 The “National Theater”.